-- Follow steps 1 to 3 in "Manually Erasing Dust (Repair Function)" (p.85). - Specify the section to be copied. - Click on the section that is to be the copy source after clicking the [Select Copy Source] button. - To change the section that is to be the copy source, perform the operation above again. - To fix the position of the copy source, checkmark [Fix Copy Source position]. - Correct the image. - Click or drag on the part of the image you want to modify. [+] in the window indicates the copy source and [O] indicates the copy destination. - → The copied image is pasted in the position to which it was dragged. - For [Pen type], you can select from [Brush] (the pasted image's borders simulate a brush) and [Pencil] (the pasted image's borders are sharp). - A Return to the main window.
+Follow steps 1 to 3 in "Manually Erasing Dust (Repair Function)" (p.80).

+Specify the section to be copied.

+- Click on the section that is to be the copy source after clicking the [Select Copy Source] button. - To change the section that is to be the copy source, perform the operation above again. - To fix the position of the copy source, checkmark [Fix Copy Source position].

+Correct the image.

+- Click or drag on the part of the image you want to modify. [+] in the window indicates the copy source and [O] indicates the copy destination. - → The copied image is pasted in the position to which it was dragged. - For [Pen type], you can select from [Brush] (the pasted image's borders simulate a brush) and [Pencil] (the pasted image's borders are sharp).